heyzameer/Brototype-MERN/React/Episode 02 - Igniting Our App/Theory/Episode 02 - Theory.md

 Use of `Parcel/Webpack`:
 Module bundlers are the way to organize and combine many files of JavaScript code into one file.
 A JavaScript bundler can be used when your project becomes too large for a single file or when you're working with libraries that have multiple dependencies.

+**Parcel** is a zero-config bundler that handles assets automatically, while **Webpack** is a highly configurable bundler that gives you full control over the build process.

 ### installation commands: